-- Fellows are expected to reflect upon, apply, and refine key knowledge and skills in their work settings following each month's Live Sessions. - Fellows will submit written reflections to the Learning Community describing their experiences applying their learning from the previous Live Sessions.
+- Fellows are expected to reflect upon, apply, and refine key knowledge and skills in their work settings following each month's Live Sessions. - Fellows are required to submit written reflections to the Learning Community describing their experiences applying their learning from the previous Live Sessions.
+Reflections should be submitted on time each month and should be submitted even if a Fellow missed a Live Session.